Berry Gordy: Awards and accolades

 Gordy was inducted into the Rock and Roll Hall of Fame in 1988.
+In 1993, he received the CBC Lifetime Achievement Award.
 He was inducted into the Junior Achievement U.S. Business Hall of Fame in 1998 and the Michigan Rock and Roll Legends Hall of Fame in 2009.

 When Gordy received the Songwriters Hall of Fame's Pioneer Award on June 13, 2013, he was the first living individual to receive the honor.

+In 2014, Gordy received the key to the city from Mayor of Detroit Mike Duggan on October 22, 2014.

 In 2016, Gordy received the National Medal of Arts from President Obama for "helping to create a trailblazing new sound in American music.
 As a record producer and songwriter, he helped build Motown, launching the music careers of countless legendary artists.
 His unique sound helped shape our Nation's story."

 Berry Gordy Square in Los Angeles was designated by the City Council at intersection of Sunset Boulevard and Argyle where the office of Motown was located.

 In 2021, he was awarded the Kennedy Center Honors alongside Bette Midler, Joni Mitchell, Justino Díaz, and Lorne Michaels.

 In 2022, he was inducted into the Black Music & Entertainment Walk of Fame.

 In 2022, he was awarded with an honorary doctorate from the University of Michigan.

 Statements about Motown artists

 Following the funeral of Marvin Gaye on April 5, 1984, Gordy declared Gaye "the greatest of his time."
 Berry said the singer "had no musical equals," while also discussing how he carried on the legacy of other soul singers who tackled a range of themes, from love to civil rights, such as Billie Holiday.

 On March 20, 2009, Gordy was in Hollywood to pay tribute to his first group and first million-selling act, the Miracles, when the members received a star on the Hollywood Walk of Fame.
 Speaking in tribute to the group, Gordy said: "Without the Miracles, Motown would not be the Motown it is today."

-At the age of 79, Gordy spoke at the memorial service for Michael Jackson in Los Angeles on July 7, 2009.
+Gordy spoke at the memorial service for Michael Jackson in Los Angeles on July 7, 2009.
 He suggested that "The King of Pop" was perhaps not the best description for Jackson in light of his achievements, referring to him instead as "the greatest entertainer that ever lived."